 On most devices, the vendor provided boot loader is a partition separated from the actual firmware.
 In case of a failed flash process or in case of a misconfiguration, the device's boot loader usually is still untouched and fully working.
 It the boot loader has a built-in “TFTP recovery mode”, it enables to regain control of a device with a broken firmware partition, by allowing a recovery flash process (which will also reset your configuration to the device defaults).

-The following procedure only describes how to set up a TFTP server over Ethernet for the TFTP recovery process, it does not describe the device-specific flash recovery process.
-For the actual flash process you have to consult the vendor provided documentation, the Internet, the OpenWrt/LEDE Forum or the OpenWrt device pages.
+The following procedure only describes how to set up a TFTP server over Ethernet for the TFTP recovery/install preparation process, it does not describe the device-specific flash recovery/install process.
+For the actual flash process you have to consult the vendor provided documentation, the Internet, the OpenWrt Forum or the OpenWrt device pages.

 macOS provides a native tftpd server that runs the command line.
 There are also GUI applications that are available for those that prefer them.